 For example, we made a mini-timeline when we were learning about the Revolutionary War.
 As we learned something new, we glued a picture to our timeline.
 First, we started with events leading up to the war such as the Boston Massacre, passage of different laws and taxes and the Boston Tea Party.
 This helped us learn the causes.
 Then we glued on different major battles in the war.
 Finally, we added the Treaty of Paris and the setting up of a new government.
 These were the effects of the initial events on our timeline.

 Purchase a Timeline as a Reference

-Even with all of these methods of teaching time, I wanted to have a quick, smallish (60 x 15 inches) reference timeline I could point to when we were reading a book.
+Even with all of these methods of teaching time, I wanted to have a quick, smallish reference timeline I could point to when we were reading a book.
 I ended up buying one on Amazon, but it is no longer available.
 This one looks really good, though: